Maurizia Cacciatori

-Maurizia Cacciatori (born 6 April 1973) is an Italian former volleyball player and sport commentator.
+Maurizia Cacciatori (born 6 April 1973) is an Italian former volleyball player and sports commentator.

 Born in Carrara, Cacciatori has racked up 228 appearances in the Italian national team, winning a gold medal at the 2001 Mediterranean Games and being awarded best setter at the 1998 FIVB Volleyball Women's World Championship.

+Personal life

-In 2006, she was a contestant in the reality show L'Isola dei Famosi (Italian version of Celebrity Survivor).
-Since 2007 she is a sport commentator for Sky Sport.
+In 2006, Cacciatori was a contestant on the reality show L'Isola dei Famosi (Italian version of Celebrity Survivor).
+Since 2007, she has been a sports commentator for Sky Sport.